 "The mucus can start coming away as soon as the cervix begins softening, which means that you might get a mucusy discharge up to some weeks before the first contractions," she explained.

 "At the opposite end of the scale, if the mucus stays stuck up inside the vagina, you might not see it at all until your baby is coming out.
-Because the mucus is made by the cells of the cervix, as it comes away, more is made.
-Sometimes the mucus gets dislodged and comes away following sex or a vaginal examination."
+Because the mucus is made by the cells of the cervix, as it comes away, more is made."
+Other things can cause the mucus to get dislodged, such as after sex or a vaginal examination.

 Once again, this varies from woman to woman, with different appearances for different mums.
 It could be a brown discharge, or contain blood, hence its nickname the bloody show.